Environmental law and practice in Australia: overview

 Recently there has been a re-emergence of NGO activity.
 This is because of the number of proposed coal seam gas (CSG) projects in Australia, and the perceived environmental risks associated with the CSG industry.

-For example, an anti-coal activist has recently been charged by the Australian Securities and Investment Commission over a false press release that caused a AUS$300 million decrease in a major coal company's share price.
+For example, an anti-coal activist was recently given a 20-month suspended prison sentence and released on the condition of good behaviour for two years and a A$1,000 bond, after releasing a false press release that caused a A$300 million decrease in a major coal company's share price.

 Integrated/separate permitting regime